fledge-iot/fledge/.github/ISSUE_TEMPLATE/bug_report.md

 The specific version of fledge you are using.

 **Installation Method**<br />
-Whether the Fledge was installed from source code or via package-based installation or dockerize container.
+Whether the Fledge was installed from source code or via package-based installation or Docker container.

-**To Reproduce**<br />
+**Steps To Reproduce**<br />
 Steps to reproduce the behavior:

 **Expected behavior**<br />